- Price: $4900 // 6 NIGHTS / 5 DAYS FISHING

 EQUIPMENT PROVIDED AS NEEDED

-The comfortable lodging at the Mangrove Cay Club features eight spacious air-conditioned ocean-view rooms, each with sitting room, private bath and porch.
-The maximum capacity at the lodge is sixteen guests.
-Each villa is a separate duplex style facility, which provides an extra sense of privacy.
+The comfortable lodging at the Mangrove Cay Club features eight spacious air-conditioned ocean-view rooms for a maximum of 16 guests.
+Each villa is a separate duplex style facility with sitting room, private bath and porch, all of which provides an extra sense of privacy.
+The lodge facility was completed in 2000, and the entire facility has a very new and fresh feeling.
+The grounds are perfectly manicured, and all the villas are situated next to a small beach and flats inhabited by the occasional cruising bonefish.
 Andros Island’s most famous chef, Iyke Moore, prepares unique meals with a Bahamian twist.
-T he lodge facility was completed in 2000, the entire facility has a very new and fresh feeling.
-The grounds are perfectly manicured, and all the villas are situated next to a small beach and flats inhabited by the occasional cruising bonefish.

 Each bedroom is equipped with a bedside table as well as a good-sized hanging cupboard and chest of drawers.
 There are four large pillows with a sheet, light blanket and tropical-weight duvet allowing for a choice of layers for each guest.
 Each room has drinking water and glasses, as well as a regularly filled ice bucket.